Complete-Arbitration-Mesh/CAM-PROTOCOL/deployment/helm/cam-chart/README.md

 ## License

-This Helm chart is licensed under the MIT License.
-See the LICENSE file for details.
+This Helm chart is covered by the proprietary [CAM-Attribution License](../../../LICENSE).
+Written permission from Andrew "Dru" Edwards is required before using or distributing the chart, and all approved use must credit Andrew "Dru" Edwards for the build.

 ## Support